-Restrictions: Must be enrolled in the following level: Undergraduate; May not be enrolled in the
+- Must be enrolled in the following level: Undergraduate - May not be enrolled in the following classification: Freshman

 PSY458 Introduction to Psychological Testing (3)

 Uses and limitations of present psychological techniques for assessing ability, achievement, intelligence, personality, and abnormality.
 Objective and projective personality tests.